Why is Didi worth so much less than Uber? – TechCrunch

 Didi versus Uber

 As a reminder, Uber’s Q1 2021 included adjusted revenues of $3.5 billion, a gain of 8% compared to the year-ago quarter.
-And Uber’s adjusted EBITDA came in for the period at -$359 million.
+Uber’s adjusted EBITDA came in for the period at -$359 million.